Welcome to The Simon Trust.

 In 2015 we found a perfect six-acre site in Alfold, near Cranleigh, and presented a proposal to Surrey County Council to build ten homes for severely autistic young people whose families reside in Surrey.
-Given the huge number of obstacles involved, we are proud to announce that building work started in January 2018 on "Linden Farm", a purpose-built new development for adults with severe autism and complex needs - the first of its kind in Surrey!
+Surrey County Council bought the site and have since developed Linden Farm, a purpose-built new development for adults with severe autism and complex needs - the first of its kind in Surrey!

 Thank you for taking the time to explore this website and discover more about The Simon Trust.
 I sincerely hope you will feel inspired by the work and fund-raising carried out so far and would like to become more involved with our charity.
 If so, please do get in touch via our Contact page.

 If you are the parent of a severely autistic young adult in need of a home that caters to their needs, please read the practical guide we have published on our OTHER HOMES page.
 This guide explains the steps you might take to work with other parents and your local council to set up a home for life, using Linden Farm in Surrey as the blueprint.

 Sally Lawrence was recently interviewed on BBC Access All about setting up a home for autistic adults, and how others might go about doing the same.

 A Lifelong Home for Autism in Your County